EnsembleProjects/datalabs/README.md

 `docker build -t jupyter_notebook .`
 `docker run --name jupyter_notebook --network=bridge_network -p 8888:8888 jupyter_notebook`

 8. **DataLab Composition:** The DataLab application is composed from these services and uses `docker-compose` to do this composition.
-The docker-compose file describing the compostion is [docker-compose.yml](container-based/docker-compose.yml)
+The docker-compose file describing the service compostion is [docker-compose.yml](container-based/docker-compose.yml).
+This approach means all the previous commands for image builds and running of containers can be replaced by:
-`docker-compose up`
+`docker-compose up`.

 9. **Sensor Emulation:**